kkbin505/Arduino-Transmitter-for-ELRS/README.md

 ### 2024/11/7 add 3 stage AUX channel
 In branch 2.X maintance:
-Because I have started flying fixed wing with iNav, the current 7 channels is not enougth.
-So I add 1 aux channel, channel 8 and changed channel 6 (AUX2) from 2 stage switch to 3 stage.
-This is also for iNav.
+Because I have started flying fixed wing with iNav, current 7 channels are not enougth.
+So I added channel 8 and changed channel 6 (AUX2) from 2 postion switch to 3 postion.
+This is also for Betaflight.
+The 3 postion have to use 2 digital pins, currently I am using D3 and D8.

 The current digital pin:

-D2 - AUX3 (channel 6)
+D2 - AUX3

 D3 - AUX2 low